JeremyLavigne/trackingApp/README.md

 npm start
 ```

-Possibility to see the app online here : *comming soon*
+You can also directly visit the website : https://tracking-app-sda8.web.app

 ### Starting with the app